Support The Crespogram

 The "visit" was nothing but an orchestrated visit that was an attempt to try and quash Fuller's allegations by claiming that the property had been inspected and no violations has been found.

-On May 23rd, in obvious response to my May 17th story, a new "joint inspection" was conducted at Carollo's house, and like the first one, it was conducted from the street, the Commissioner choosing not to give permission for the inspectors to enter his property.
+, in obvious response to my May 17th story, a new "joint inspection" was conducted at Carollo's house, and like the first one, it was conducted from the street, the Commissioner choosing not to give permission for the inspectors to enter his property.

 This "joint inspection," prompted 5 separate violations being discovered, and 2 Notices Of Violation were placed on the door of the entrance gate of the property.